Relational aggression: Hostile attributional bias

 Many unpopular aggressive kids seem to engage in hostile attributional bias when analyzing the actions of others: they are more likely to interpret other children's behavior as hostile while it is not, which can cause the perpetuation of their aggressive behaviors.

 Bully-victims

 Bully-victims are people who have both experienced aggression directed towards them and have themselves engaged in bullying.
 They often choose to be bully assistants or reinforcers.
 Seeing others victimized can serve as a buffer against some psychological problems, for which these people are at risk (see consequences of victimization below).
 In comparison to all other groups, bully-victims are the worst off regarding their psychological adjustment and problems.
 They are least liked among the peers.

 Bystanders

+A bystander is a person who observes a prejudiced attack towards another person and chooses to ignore it.
 Although early research has mostly focused on victims and bullies, currently more and more attention has been given to the roles of other students, or bystanders: bully-reinforcer's and assistants, victim-defenders, and outsiders.
+Bullying is something that occurs when there is an audience and some even assume that bullying would completely stop if no one was watching.
+Bystanders are a lot more likely to help when they know the victim or the victim is a woman.